 Diet is just one of the lifestyle factors that influence the risk of developing cancer.
 Smoking, obesity, alcohol, sun exposure and physical activity levels are also important.
 Although some foods can affect cancer risk, there is no evidence that specific foods can cause or cure cancer.

-Food and some common cancers
+Food and common cancers

 Some common cancers (and how they are affected by what we eat) include:

-- Lung cancer – this is the leading cause of death from cancer in the world and smoking is mostly responsible.
+- Lung cancer – is the leading cause of death from cancer in the world and smoking is mostly responsible.
 There is convincing evidence that diets high in vegetables and fruits are protective against lung cancer.
 It is thought that compounds called carotenoids (present in significant amounts in fruits and vegetables), as well as vitamin E, are probably responsible for some of this effect when sourced from whole foods.
 However, the use of antioxidant supplements, such as beta-carotene and vitamin E, has not been proven to be effective in either prevention or treatment of lung cancer.
 In fact, several studies have shown that beta-carotene supplements actually increase the risk of lung cancer in people who smoke.
-While fruits and vegetables may offer some degree of protection, not smoking in the first place is by far the best prevention.
+While fruits and vegetables may offer some degree of protection, not smoking is by far the best prevention.

 Foods to ‘eat less’